-This is a very important aspect of writing literary fiction especially if the work in question will be focusing on any number of issues: economical, social, political, psychological, and so on.
-The first thing to do when you've decided to write literary fiction is to, of course, find a theme.
+This is a very important aspect of writing, especially if the work in question will be focusing on any number of issues: economical, social, political, psychological, and so on.
+The first thing to do when you've decided to write a work of any genre is to, of course, find a theme.
 Focus on a theme, and find ways to expand on it.
-Try not to have several deep themes in one book, you might get the reader a bit confused and scrambling to pinpoint what exactly you're trying to show.
+Try not to have several deep themes in one book - you might get the reader a little confused and scrambling to pinpoint what exactly you're trying to show.
 If need be, try to get your themes interconnected, i.e. not too far off point from one another.

-Start your research on the theme you've decided on, and read books concerning it.
-If you're using real places in your book, you want the circumstances surrounding those places to be factual and true.
-Your characters are fictional, but to concoct an engrossing theme that reveals something about your characters/the human condition, you have to place your characters in a realistic setting.
+Start your research on the theme you've decided, and read books concerning it.
+If you're writing fiction and you decide to use real places in your book, you want the circumstances surrounding those places to be factual and true.
+Yes, your characters are fictional, but to concoct an engrossing theme that reveals something about your characters/the human condition, you have to place your characters in a realistic setting.

-For instance, if the setting of your plot is to be during WW1, you must get your facts right about events that actually happened at the time, their dates, year, and so on.
+For instance, if the setting of your plot is to be during WW1, it goes without saying that you must get your facts right about events that actually happened at the time, their dates, year, and so on.
 If your story is, say, centered on the catastrophic 9-1-1 attack of 2001, you have to do your extensive research and get all the facts right about the events of that fateful day.
-Do not write what you 'think' must have happened, or what you think you may have heard on the news at the time.
+Don't write what you 'think' must have happened, or what you think you may have heard on the news at the time.
 If you're writing about the human mind, psyche, and so on, do a proper research on that as well.
-If your story is to be based on colonial times in Africa, be sure to do extensive study and exploration; read much on the topic, and ask lots of questions.
-Some issues are sensitive while others are not; but either way, let the facts that you present be concrete and real.
+If your story is to be based on colonial times in Africa, be sure to do extensive study and exploration, read much on the topic, and ask lots of questions.
+Some issues are sensitive while others are not; either way, let the facts that you present be concrete and real.

 In the book Tell Me Your Dreams by Sidney Sheldon, the underlying issue that Sheldon explores is on Multiple Personality Disorder: how it operates, different situations that might trigger the disorder, and the major effects it can have on others.